vpelss/JsTOTPAuthenticator/README.md

 Steps to Decrypt:

+Short version: Unencrypt the 'masterKey' using your password (hashed) and the nonce used to encrypt it.
+Then unencrypt the 'plaintext' using the 'masterKey' and the nonce used to encrypt it.

 - get public 'nonce2', 'salt', 'tag2', 'slotKey' values in the JSON header.slots
 - using settings n=32768, r =8, p=1, dkLen=32 set 'hashedPassword' from scrypt.scrypt(password, salt, n, r, p, dkLen) : you proivide the password
 - note: 'hashedPassword' is a **heavily** hashed password